wimmuskee/mangrove/README.md

 Gathers metadata and transforms it to learning object metadata.

 # dependencies #
 Dependencies listed for each interface.
-Currently tested for Python 2.7.
+Currently tested for Python 2.7 and 3.6.
+Tests fail for 3.4 and 3.5 (test process goes to sleep in mysql execution).

 ## generic ##
 - [lxml](http://lxml.de/)